California State University, Chico: Arboretum

-The Campus Arboretum is located across the campus of California State University, Chico along Big Chico Creek.
+The Campus Arboretum is located along Big Chico Creek.

 Nearby Bidwell Park includes 29 acre of a former arboretum, now run somewhat wild, which contains trees such as English oaks, hawthorn, cherry plum, bay laurel, cork oak, ponderosa, aleppo, and Monterey pines, willow, mulberry, linden, maple, catalpa, pine, and eucalyptus, collected from around the world.

 Residence halls

 Currently, the university can accommodate 2,150 or approximately 13% of the student body in seven on-campus residential halls.
-Sutter, Whitney, Shasta and Lassen halls are on the main campus, while Esken, Mechoopda and Konkow are near the athletic fields about a block and a half away from the main campus.
-Whitney, Shasta and Lassen are the names of major mountains in Northern California, and the others are named after Native American tribes which used to inhabit the area.
-Most buildings that make up the campus are named after counties in California.
-University Village or "UV" is a university-owned dorm about a mile off campus.
-The university opened its newest dorm, Sutter Hall, for the fall 2010 semester.
-It is located between Whitney and Shasta and Lassen halls.
-For much of the fall 2010 semester, Sutter Hall's dining area remained closed.
-However, it opened in the spring 2011 semester, featuring new dining options for students.
+Most buildings on campus are named after California counties.

 Meriam library

-Meriam Library started out as an unnamed library in 1887, housed in what was then known as Chico State Normal School.
-In 1927, the Normal School building and its library burned down in a fire.
-The library found a new home in 1933 when a new building, Trinity Hall, was constructed.
 In 1959, Chico State College Library was built.
 The library was expanded and renamed to the "Learning Activities Resource Center" (LARC) in 1975.
 It was in 1985 when the library gained another expansion and its current name, Meriam Library.
-This name was dedicated after the family of Ted Meriam.
 A fourth floor of the library was constructed in 1985.